Our team

 Katie Forsyth - Resettlement Programme: Education, Employment and Volunteer Coordinator

-Katie is really excited to join the team at Asylum Welcome and meet all of the wonderful people here!
+I am really excited to join the team at Asylum Welcome and meet all of the wonderful people here!

 Sarah Firth – Resettlement Programme: Families and Community Support Coordinator